Knowing how to choose the right flight school will allow you to reach your aviation goal sooner and save you a lot of money in the long run.

-If possible try to talk to the owner of the flight school.
+If possible, try to talk to the owner of the flight school.

 STEP 6: Airplane to student ratio.

-As you have already asked the flight school the number of flyable aircraft they have, you can now figure out how often will you get to fly in that school as a student pilot.
+As you have already asked the flight school the number of flyable aircraft they have, you can now figure out how often you will get to fly in that school as a student pilot.

 Because if a flight school has only two airplanes and has 20 students, then it is inevitable that you will not fly often.

-20 students getting flight schedule for only one aircraft is going to delay your flight training.
+Twenty students getting flight schedule for only one aircraft is going to delay your flight training.